 Via powerful imagery and categories that focus not only on wildlife and wild lands but also critical conservation issues in a modern Africa, AWF is proud to honor an iconic African leader and our longest-serving trustee, Benjamin Mkapa. — Craig Sholley, Senior Vice President, AWF

-Awards Categories & Eligibility
+Awards Categories & Prizes

 All nature photographers at Pro, Amateur, and Youth (age 18 and under) levels of expertise from around the globe are invited to enter photos and videos made on the continent of Africa, including Madagascar, and offshore island groups.
 Cash and prizes totaling $30,000 will be awarded.